Printable Page Dairy News Return to Menu - Page 1 2 3 5 12

 Butter - Central U.S.

-lighter from butter makers.
-As of report publication, cream multiples range
+are preparing for Thanksgiving.
+As of report publication, cream multiples are

 Prices for: Central, All First Sales, F.O.B., Grade AA, Edible Butter